MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/anycast.md

 ![graphic](../../media/Anycast/anycast.png)

 Background processes:
-- The SEA and LON load balancers monitor health of the DNS servers individually, and withdraw servers from the pool that are not healthy.
+- The SEA and LON load balancers monitor health of the DNS servers individually and withdraw servers from the pool that are not healthy.
 - The SEA and LON load balancers monitor health of their own local DNS services based on criteria specified in the load balancer configuration.
 If the service health drops below threshold, the 10.10.10.10 VIP is no longer announced as available, and the route is withdrawn, resulting in failover to the next closest VIP.

 ## Frequently asked questions

-Q: Is Anycast DNS a good solution to use in an on-premises DNS environment?
+Q: Is Anycast DNS a good solution to use in an on-premises DNS environment?<br>
 A: Anycast DNS works seamlessly with an on-premises DNS service.
 However, Anycast is not *required* for the DNS service to scale.

-Q: What is the impact of implementing Anycast DNS in an environment with a large number (ex: >50) of domain controllers?
+Q: What is the impact of implementing Anycast DNS in an environment with a large number (ex: >50) of domain controllers? <br>
 A: There is no direct impact on functionality.
 If a load balancer is used then no additional configuration on domain controllers is required.

-Q: Is an Anycast DNS configuration supported by Microsoft customer service?
+Q: Is an Anycast DNS configuration supported by Microsoft customer service?<br>
 A: If you use a non-Microsoft load balancer to forward DNS queries, Microsoft will support issues related to the DNS Server service.
 Consult the load balancer vendor for issues related to DNS forwarding.

-Q: What is the best practice for Anycast DNS with a large number (ex: >50) of domain controllers?
+Q: What is the best practice for Anycast DNS with a large number (ex: >50) of domain controllers?<br>
 A: The best practice is to use a load balancer at each geographical location, similar to the diagram shown in this article.
 Load balancers are typically provided by an external vendor.

-Q: Do Anycast DNS and Azure DNS have similar functionality?
+Q: Do Anycast DNS and Azure DNS have similar functionality?<br>
 A: Azure DNS uses Anycast.
 To use Anycast with Azure DNS, configure your load balncer to forward requests to the Azure DNS server.